Im-Rises/GameBoyEmulator/README.md

 ## Ini file

 When you download/start the emulator you will get a GameBoyEmulator.ini file.
-This file allow you to change some parameters about the emulator.
+This file allows you to change some parameters about the emulator.

 | Ini file setting | Description                     |